geo-chen/Thinkware-Dashcam/README.md

 ## Finding 2: DoS
 The dashcam only supports 1 device at a time.
 What this means is that an attacker who's connected to the dashcam first would create a denial of service (DoS) for the rightful owner.
+This might be a side effect of a single-session restriction.

-## Finding 3: User credentials saved in plain-text
+## Finding 3 - CVE-2025-2120: User credentials saved in plain-text
 Product: Thinkware Dashcam

 Model: F800 Pro